Rights Guide

 Can a father's custody documentation be used against him?

 Only if it contains emotional, speculative, or dishonest content.
 Custody documentation that is factual, contemporaneous, and specific almost always helps fathers.
-Documentation that contains exaggerated claims, hearsay, or manipulated evidence can damage credibility.
-Stick to observable facts and direct quotes.
+Documentation containing exaggerated claims, hearsay, or manipulated evidence can damage credibility.
+Stick to observable facts and direct quotes — document like a journalist, not a prosecutor.

 Do fathers have equal rights in custody court?